 Images that we view in our day-to-day life are either in raster or in vector format.
-Photo resolution is a massive issue in raster image as it gets pixelated when it is zoomed in and loses its natural quality.
-That’s why it must be converted into the vector to retain the quality.
-A vector image is free from pixelation and is dependent on lines which lets the image to retain its original form.
+Photo resolution is a massive issue in raster images as it gets pixelated when it is zoomed in and loses its natural quality.
+That’s why it must be converted into a vector to retain the quality.
+A vector image is free from pixelation and is dependent on lines which lets the image retain its original form.

-Images bear great importance in today’s modern world as it can influence people’s minds emphatically.
-People are fond of high-grade visuals instinctively and that’s why it is crystal clear that the products with images get rapid sale online.
+Images bear great importance in today’s modern world as they can influence people’s minds emphatically.
+People are fond of high-grade visuals instinctively and that’s why it is crystal clear that products with images get rapid sales online.
 Additionally, content having superior images draw the clients’ attention quickly as these illustrate the content.
 However, inferior content or product quality can backfire in grabbing the customer’s attention.

 We would always recommend and endorse using manual vectorization software such as Adobe Illustrator to derive maximum quality and gratification.

-Ensures Optimum Quality: Quality is a major factor in raster to vector conversion.
+Ensures Optimum Quality: Quality is a major factor in raster-to vector conversion.
 Unlike automated tracing, manual tracing allows you to view the raster image and from that, you can decide what the image represents.
-If you have a tea-stained hand-drawn design, due to your understanding of the image, you can easily conclude where to draw the lines convert raster image into a vector with maximum quality.
+If you have a tea-stained hand-drawn design, due to your understanding of the image, you can easily conclude where to draw the lines and convert the raster image into a vector with maximum quality.
 However, automated software has a limitation to detect these minute details.

 So, what are you thinking about?
-Never compromise in quality.
-Take advantage of professional raster to vector conversion service and standardize your raster images.
+Never compromise on quality.
+Take advantage of professional raster to vector conversion services and standardize your raster images.
 Avail these images to whatever dimension you wish.
 Bear in mind, vector images retain their top-notch quality no matter what the scale is.
 You can also visit our previous article on Manual vs. Automated Photo Editing Tools for further information.